Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 This motivates an \emph{interventional} evaluation paradigm that moves beyond benchmarking to consider how predictions affect decisions and outcomes in real world deployments.
-In Section~\ref{sec:eval_exp}, we outline such a paradigm for assessing the causal impacts of predictive ADS on outcomes of interest, drawing upon recent work such as \citet{imai2020experimental}, while also highlighting open research challenges such as off-policy evaluation, the validity of causal inference, and the complexities of experimental design involving interference and human decision makers.
+In Section~\ref{sec:eval_exp}, we highlight different options for evaluating along the causal chain of $X\to R \to D \to Y$ as well as novel causal challenges that arise in doing so.
 Finally, in Section~\ref{sec:eval_broad}, we survey the broader social and organizational challenges in evaluating ADS, including the challenge of clearly articulating the goals and standards for an ADS system itself. \begin{boxD} \paragraph{Key takeaways} We argue that effective evaluation of ADS requires more than just measuring predictive accuracy.
 It involves assessing how predictions impact decisions and outcomes, and considering the broader social and organizational context in which the system operates.
 The evaluation process should include rigorous attention to measurement challenges, such as label bias and proxy-construct mismatch.
 Beyond benchmarking, an interventional evaluation framework based on randomized experimentation, causal estimation and modeling human-algorithm interaction offers a more comprehensive understanding of the true impact of systems in deployment. \end{boxD}